RobRimmer/RevolutBackend/README.md

 - Data (such as transfer details) should be POST as json body rather than PUT
 #### Datastore
 - Data model is used in both API and datastore, this creates  a coupling which I would normally break by creating a Data Abstraction Layer.
 This has been omitted for simplicity
 - Services do not perform error checks (null names, negative balance, etc).
-These checks would be done early in the service and
+These checks would be done early in the service and return the appropriate errors to the user.
 - Datastore is clearly too simplistic for an enterprise solution.
 - Transactions, using a suitable DB, transactions would be supported to prevent partial transactions (eg taking funds from source account but failing to add them to the target account)